PassiveLemon/lemonake/modules/nixos/wivrn/README.md

 # WiVRn
 [GitHub](https://github.com/Meumeu/WiVRn)

-In order to compile WiVRn with Nvenc, you must have cudaSupport set in your NixOS configuration (`nixpkgs.config.cudaSupport`).
+In order to compile WiVRn with Nvenc, you must override the cudaSupport value like so: `inputs.lemonake.packages.${pkgs.system}.wivrn-git.override { cudaSupport = true; }`.
+This value is not inherited from your NixOS configuration.

->[!NOTE]
-> There is an issue where Lemonake won't inherit your cudaSupport resulting in Nvenc never being built.
-For now, override the value like so: `inputs.lemonake.packages.${pkgs.system}.wivrn-git.override { cudaSupport = true; }`
+>![NOTE]

-If you use Nvidia, it is recommended to install the `monado-vulkan-layers` package to mitigate crashes with OpenXR.
+> If you are using an Nvidia driver older than 565.77.01, you should install the `monado-vulkan-layers` package to mitigate crashes with OpenXR.
 Add it to `hardware.opengl.extraPackages`.

 ## Example usage
 ```nix